Scrunchable plastic.... and what to do with it

 Secondly, you’ll want to get in the habit of grabbing these and dropping them into the RedCYCLE bin at your nearest participating supermarket.

 This small act will help to prevent plastic – which as we all know can take thousands of years to break down – from ending up in landfill.

 What can you put in the RedCYCLE bins?

 Almost all ‘empty and dry’ soft plastics can be placed in the specially marked bins.
 RedCYCLE provides a full list on its website but, to get you started, these are just some of the things that you recycle:

-You can also include common plastic items such as clean cling film, Australia Post sachets, bulk pet food bag and bubble wrap.
+You can also include common plastic items such as Australia Post sachets, bulk pet food bag and bubble wrap.
 When it comes to larger items they ask that you trim them to A3 size.

 What happens to the plastic after you put it in the collection bin?

 All of the plastic is collected and returned to a RED Group facility for processing, before being sent on to Victorian manufacturer Replas where it is transformed into a unique range of recycled-plastic products including furniture, bollards and signage.